 - Beyond that, by all means, use all the electronic tools and apps available, whether for email or messaging or virtual white-boarding or… Just don’t confuse those tools with the fundamentals of relationship building.

-By far the most important theme in this portion of our discussion was Martha’s point that it requires intentionality in developing and nurturing those relationships.
+By far the most important theme in this portion of our discussion was Martha’s point: It requires intentionality in developing and nurturing those relationships.

 - Take a genuine interest in the people on your team, regardless of where they’re located.